ksol/camino-2016/_posts/2016-12-16-about-this-writing.markdown

 category: after-the-camino
 ---

 Well, that took longer that I expected.
-I didn't count, but it's safe than say that I spent a few days on this account of mine.
-Though I have been been home for about a month now, reading my notes and going through my pictures was a walk down memory lane, one that I enjoyed taking and, I hope, one that you'll enjoy reading.
+I didn't count, but it's safe than say that I spent a few days on this account of mine, half of it consisting of proofreading, editing, and handling the pictures.
+Though I have been been home for about a month now, reading my notes and going through my pictures was quite a walk down memory lane, one that I enjoyed taking and, I hope, one that you have enjoyed reading.

 This is the first time that I write non-fiction, and it proved challenging in many ways.
 First, there's the issue of memory.
 With so many events over so many days and weeks, at many points I wondered if I wasn't mixing up memories from two different days, or if I didn't distort what happened.
 Like I said at the beginning, memories are tricky and may not always be reliable.
 I'm lucky that I had my notes to guide me through it all: without them, this story would have been left unwritten.